AdamKacprzycki/Warsaw_Univ_of_Tech_Projects/DataMining_R/ReadMe.md

 2. Clustering Project - I answer the question: Is it possible to group pokemon by types (water, fire ect.) based only on basic stats (HP, Spec.
 Attack ect.)?

+Don't hesitate to download the html file to view projects in a more comfortable way.

 Enjoy discovering my project!
 I hope you will find it usefull and interesting :)

 *translating scripts to ENG soon